symmetry-mag/style-guide/docs/writing-about-gender-sex-and-sexual-orientation.md

 ### agender

-The *AP Stylebook* uses *agender* to describe “people who identify as having no gender.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/gender-and-sexuality) uses *agender* to describe “people who identify as having no gender.”
 The Association of LGBTQ Journalists (NLGJA) [*Stylebook on Lesbian, Gay, Bisexual, Transgender and Queer Terminology*](https://www.nlgja.org/stylebook/terminology/) notes this is “[n]ot synonymous with asexual or genderqueer.”

 ### asexual

-AP uses *asexual* to describe “people who don’t experience sexual attraction, though they may feel other types of attraction, such as romantic or aesthetic.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/gender-and-sexuality) uses *asexual* to describe “people who don’t experience sexual attraction, though they may feel other types of attraction, such as romantic or aesthetic.”
 The [NLGJA stylebook](https://www.nlgja.org/stylebook/terminology/) says *asexual* is “not synonymous with *agender* or *gender nonconforming*.”
 The [*GLAAD Media Reference Guide – Lesbian / Gay / Bisexual Glossary of Terms*](https://www.glaad.org/reference/lgbtq) notes: “A person can also be aromantic, meaning they do not experience romantic attraction.”

 ### bigender

-AP defines *bigender* as “a term for people who identify as a combination of two genders.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/gender-and-sexuality) defines *bigender* as “a term for people who identify as a combination of two genders.”
 [The Trans Journalists Association style guide](https://transjournalists.org/style-guide/) notes: “These genders can be, but are not always, male and female.”

 ### bisexual